emendir/Hanuki/ReadMe.md

 - `hanuki init`: Installs hanuki in the current directory.
 - `hanuki update`: Updates the hanuki installation in the current directory.
 - `hanuki publish`: Publishes the current directory on IPFS.

+## Development

+### Managing Dependencies

+Hanuki now stores all external dependencies locally for offline use.
+To update these dependencies:

+1. Run `npm run update-deps` - This will download all required external dependencies to the `src/_hanuki/dependencies` folder.

+This enables Hanuki to work completely offline without requiring access to CDNs or external resources.

 ## Name